-One thing we found out was that buyers on Bricklink expect to pay for shipping, and the international buyers are not deterred by shipping costs.
-Moreover, they are also some of the best buyers because some international collectors can’t get Lego sets they want in any other way.
+One thing we found out was that buyers on BrickLink expect to pay for shipping, and the international buyers are not deterred by shipping costs.
+Moreover, they are also some of the best buyers because some international collectors can’t get the Lego sets they want in any other way.
 So it is a good idea to agree to ship outside the U.S. if you want to get the best prices on your items.

-Add Items to Store
+Adding Items to Your Store

 Sets or Bricks?

-Tip: If you want to offer individual pieces for sale, you will probably need to divide these up and put them in Ziploc bags, envelopes or plastic sorting bins to keep them organized.
+Tip: If you want to offer individual pieces for sale, you will probably need to divide these up and put them in Ziploc bags, envelopes, or plastic sorting bins to keep them organized.
 Be sure to label the pieces!
-Look on Bricklink to see how different pieces are labeled so that your buyers can find the pieces they want.
+Look on BrickLink to see how different pieces are labeled so that your buyers can find the pieces they want.

-How to Price Items
+How to Price Used Lego Sets

 Next, check on Bricklink to find out what prices are being asked for the sets you want to sell.
-Of course themes like Star Wars and Batman will be worth the most, but many other sets can also bring good prices.
+Of course, themes like Star Wars and Batman will be worth the most, but many other sets can also bring good prices.
 You have to have an idea of what the other stores are selling the item for before setting your prices.
 If you want to sell your items fast, you might want to price them slightly below what the competition is asking.

-How to Maintain Your Store
+Maintaining Your Store